jacobmammoliti/vault-backup/README.md

 # vault-backup

 Export KV2 secrets from HashiCorp Vault to a file.
 This script will output the appropriate `vault kv put` commands to restore secrets on a different Vault instance.
+Plan to add more features.

 ## Environment Variables